Chapter 1: House of Religion

 "But you are honest," he says.
 "Before our travels to ask for Dunwall's assistance, I understood that.
 You are the only politician that does not lie for some hidden agenda.
 Jessamine applauded you for this, as do I. That is enough."

 Curnow manages a nod, but little else.
 "I understand.
 I make no promise that I will believe you, but I will listen."

 A relieved smile grows on Corvo's face.
 "Thank you, Geoff."

-The Lord Protector places his mask on the table, then retrieves a pair of chairs.
-He places them facing each other, alongside the table and the wine.
+The former Lord Protector places his mask on the table, then retrieves a pair of chairs.
+He places them facing each other, alongside the table.
 He makes no effort for the drinks, or to even move the weapons farther away from their owner.
 Corvo is placing a lot of trust in the Captain.
 "Please, sit," he offers.

-Curnow accepts, though takes the seat farthest from the sleeping Campbell.
+Curnow accepts, though takes the seat farthest from Campbell.
 Attano has no problem with the body behind him.
 "Where would you like to begin?" the Captain asks.

 "Our arrival in Dunwall, if I may," he says.
-"Then skip to my final day of captivity.
+"Then my escape.
 I will stop when I enter this building.
-It is not a long story, but I must tell it.
+I will do my best to keep it brief.
 As soon as I am done, you will be free to leave.
 Is that satisfactory?"

 The officers Curnow brought with him are expecting the meeting with the High Overseer to last for several hours.
 They should be fine to wait.
 "It does.
 May I ask questions, if the need arises?"